 Rémi Dumollard is a researcher at the Developmental Biology Laboratory of Villefranche-sur-mer, France.

 Working on his project Marine-EmbryoTox, Rémi tries to achieve a molecular test based on Transgenic Ascidian Embryos to detect pollution caused by endocrine disruptors existing in the sea.

-Using multidimensional imaging to observe cell dynamics
+Using Multi-Dimensional Technique to observe the cellular dynamics

 |Illumination||EL6000 HXP120 100W|